Hrudaya Haadithu: Plot

 Dr. Prasad is a renowned doctor who has performed many successful, including novel heart surgeries, during his medical practice in India.
-A group of press reporters visit to invite him as a guest for an event.
+A group of press reporters visit him to invite him as a guest for an event.
 When a journalist questions him about the toughest case he has handled, Prasad begins narrating one from his early days as a doctor.

 At the start of his career, Prasad meets a mischievous and lively young girl named Asha who has had a history of heart disease.
 Her rich father, Mahadevayya is prepared to shell out any amount of money to save his daughter.
 Prasad performs a life-saving surgery on her, but knows that the procedure has only extended her life by a few months to a couple of years.
 He informs Mahadevayya about it.
 During this time, unbeknownst to Prasad, Asha has developed feelings towards him.
-She eventually expresses her desire to marry him to her father, resulting in her father begging him to accept her last wish.
+She eventually expresses her desire to marry him, to her father, resulting in her father begging him to accept her last wish.
 Prasad reveals that he is already married to Dr. Abhilasha, a former classmate of his and rejects the proposal before estranging himself from Asha.
 Upon learning this, Abhilasha tries to convince Prasad to accept Asha's proposal.
 He agrees to go through with the marriage after thinking about the effects rejection might have on Asha.
 Although they marry, Prasad is unable to consummate the marriage as he feels too strongly for his other wife Abhilasha.
-One day, Asha visits Abhilasha only to find her and Prasad being intimate.
-Heartbroken, Asha loses her temper only to learn later from Abhilasha's parents that they the two actually were married before her wedding to Prasad.
+One day, Asha visits Abhilasha and finds her and Prasad being intimate.
+Heartbroken, Asha loses her temper and learns later from Abhilasha's parents that the two actually were married before her wedding to Prasad.
 This worsens her condition, leading to her sudden collapse.
-Prasad performs a surgery attempting to save her life.
+Prasad performs a surgery on her attempting to save her life.

 In the present, the reporters are curious to know what happened to Asha.
 Abhilasha and Asha both enter the living room where they were all seated; Prasad introduces them both as his wives, letting everyone know the surgery was a success.